syseleven/terraform-provider-metakube/docs/index.md

 # metaKube Provider

 The MetaKube provider is used to interact with the resources supported by MetaKube.
-The provider needs to be configured with the proper auth token (`~/.metakube/auth` or `METAKUBE_TOKEN` env var) before it can be used.
+The provider needs to be configured with the proper auth token (`~/.metakube/auth` or `METAKUBE_TOKEN` env var) for an existing project before it can be used.
+You can create a project and an API Account with a token via UI.

 Use the navigation to the left to read about the available resources.